iTwin/itwinjs-core/docs/learning/frontend/IModelConnection.md

 Obviously (because Checkpoints are immutable) `CheckpointConnection`s only allow readonly access.

 A [SnapshotConnection]($frontend) can be used for readonly connections to a Snapshot iModel.
-It uses RPC, so may be used from web or native applications.
+It uses IPC, so may only be used from native applications.

 A [BriefcaseConnection]($frontend) may be used to connect to an editable [BriefcaseDb]($backend).
 A `BriefcaseConnection` connects to a *dedicated* backend through [Ipc](../IpcInterface.md).
 That means to create a `BriefcaseConnection`, the backend must have an active [IpcHost]($backend) and the frontend must have an active [IpcApp]($frontend).
 This will be true for [NativeApp]($frontend)s, the various `MobileApp`s, and `WebEditApps`.